 Jamaica Estates is an affluent neighborhood in east-central Queens at the end of the F subway line.
 It's known for its Tudor-style houses and as the childhood home of Donald Trump.
 Jamaica Estates was a planned community, developed literally from the ground up as a suburb in the early 1900s, and the neighborhood still has that suburban feel.
 But the neighborhood has slightly changed its look: Houses with much larger footprints have replaced some of the older houses on some of the largest lots in the neighborhood.

-Unlike most of the Queens grid, the neighborhood has a decidedly pastoral feel, with hilly, winding streets lined with trees -- what's often called a leafy suburb.
+Unlike most of the Queens grid, the neighborhood has a decidedly pastoral feel, with hilly, winding streets lined with trees, that is often called a "leafy suburb."
 The developers made a conscious attempt to preserve the park-like land, and now the neighborhood has many 200-year-old oaks, maples, elms, and chestnuts, contributing to the ambiance.
 Real estate is mostly single-family houses, and some are quite large -- in the mansion category.
 Properties on larger lots tend to sell for well north of a million.
 Some co-op apartments and rentals can be found closer to Hillside Avenue.

 Jamaica Estates meets Fresh Meadows to the north along Union Turnpike.
 To the east is hilly Holliswood at 188th Street.
 The southern boundary is the commercial strip along Hillside Avenue (and the farthest reaches of the F subway).
 To the west is Jamaica Hills at Homelawn Street and the campus of St. John's University along Utopia Parkway.

 Like its neighbors Jamaica Hills and Holliswood, Jamaica Estates is hilly, part of the terminal moraine formed by a retreating glacier.
 South of Hillside the geography is flat.